 Indicative votes are votes by MPs on a series of non-binding resolutions.
 They are a means of testing the will of the House of Commons on different options relating to one issue.

-Therefore, some ministers and others have suggested a series of indicative votes on different Brexit options – such as a Norway-style deal, no deal, or a second referendum.
-They believe this could be a means of testing the sentiment of MPs and narrowing down the range of options.
+However, it is not clear whether any alternative to these two options could find support among a majority of MPs.
+A series of indicative votes on different options may be a means of testing the sentiment of MPs and narrowing down the range of options.

-This might mean that more than one option could command the majority of the House, and it is unclear how either Parliament or the Government would proceed if this happened.
+However, one problem with indicative votes – however they are undertaken – is that more than one option could command the majority of the House, and it is unclear how either Parliament or the Government would proceed if this happened.
 It is also possible that no option would gain a majority among MPs.
-Government would not be bound by the results of these votes, unless it chose otherwise beforehand.
+The Government would not be bound by the results of these votes, unless it chose otherwise beforehand.

 In 2003, MPs were presented with seven different options for reforming the House of Lords, and were able to vote on each individual option.
 No option garnered a majority among MPs.
 The votes were not binding – meaning that the then Government did not have to follow the sentiment MPs had expressed.
 However, the 2003 votes were only advisory, and did not relate to a motion giving something statutory effect (as any indicative vote prior to the Meaningful Vote would do).
 This means that there is no direct precedent for indicative votes being used in this way.